-The Bissell 1940 power fresh steam I used this to clean my client’s tiled kitchen and hallway.
+The Bissell 1940 power fresh steam.
+I used this to clean my client’s tiled kitchen and hallway.
 You also get a wall mount that you can connect to the wall to store the equipment easily.
-Again it’s really simple to add the water to the tank.
+Again it’s straightforward to add the water to the tank.

 The only thing I would improve is the length of the power cable.
-You get a good host of extra cleaning heads that are stored on the steamer.
+You get a good host of extra cleaning heads stored on the steamer.

 The other option is the Hoover Floormate Deluxe hard floor cleaner, which has excellent reviews.

 Steam cleaning sometimes transfers dirty water around, then the water evaporates.
 The dirt then settles down into the textured part of the tile and grout.